Ana-Gharibashvili/Team_project_FOP/ruby_solutions.md

-#This program calculates the factorial of a given number,
+#This program calculates the factorial of a given number, meaning it
-#meaning it multiplies all the numbers from 1 up to that number
+#multiplies all the numbers from 1 up to that number
-#For example, if the number is 5, the factorial of 5 is 5*4*3*2*1=120
+#For example, if the number is 5 then the factorial of 5 is 5*4*3*2*1=120
-#so now we will define that calculates that
+#so now we will define which calculates that
-puts "Enter a number:" #according to this method, the user can enter a number. this is the part where
+puts "Enter a number:" #according to this method, the user can enter a number. so this is the part where
-                       #the program starts it. when the user enter the number, it will calculate the factorial
+                       #the program starts it and when the user enter the number, it will calculate the factorial
-input = gets.chomp  #'gets.chomp' captures input and removes the newline character n = input.to_i       #and with using 'input.to_i' we convert the input string to an int if n < 0  #this will check if the number is negative,it's an error and will notify the user that should only enter
+input = gets.chomp  #method 'gets.chomp' captures input and removes the newline character and n = input.to_i       #with using 'input.to_i', we convert the input string to an int

-          #the positive number
-   puts "Enter only positive numbers" else #and if the number that the user input is positive than it will calculate its factorial factorial = 1 #initialize the factorial to 1 while n > 0
+if n < 0                               #this will check if the number is negative, it's an error and puts "Enter only positive numbers"  #will notify the user that should only enter the positive number else       #and if the number that user input is positive than it will calculate its factorial factorial = 1  #this will initialize the factorial to 1 while n > 0    #uses a while loop to multiply the factorial by each number down to 1
-      factorial *= n  #multiply factorial by the current number n -= 1  #decrement number by 1 end puts "The factorial is #{factorial}" #and finally when the calculate is done, we can show the result end
+      factorial *= n  #multiply factorial by the current number n -= 1  #decrement number by 1 end    #ends the loop puts "The factorial is #{factorial}" end   #and finally when the calculate is done, we can show the result